vdclab/vdclab-wiki/tRNAscan-SE.md

 title: tRNAscan-SE
 description: Searching for tRNA genes in genomic sequence.
 published: true
-date: 2020-04-23T18:41:20.789Z
+date: 2020-06-18T15:05:07.655Z
-tags:
+tags: sequence alignment, genes, sequence similarity, specialized search, align, structural analysis, trna
+editor: markdown
 ---

 # tRNAscan-SE

-> tRNAscan-SE allows for the searching of tRNA genes in genomic sequence.
+> tRNAscan-SE allows for the searching of tRNA genes in genomic sequence. tRNA scan also compares the tRNA sequence to other tRNA databases for existing matches and predicts secondary structure.
 {.is-info}

 ## Website

 - [tRNAscan-SE *Main Page*](http://lowelab.ucsc.edu/tRNAscan-SE/)
  {.links-list}

+## Notes from the user
+- Quickly identifies tRNA sequences from genomic sequences and predicts usefult characteristics about tRNA
+- Great for identifying new tRNA sequences
+- Can be used with multiple tRNA sequences with itemized results for each submitted sequence

+## Ease of use
+> This tool is very reminiscent of the BLAST tool by NCBI.
+Just like in BLAST, input a sequence and select which database to search.
+The results are simple and are easy to navigate through.

 ## Citations